lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

   - Simplify deployment, reduce risk in upgrades and support easier rollbacks by managing the process types (service concerns) independently and providing coarse-grained dependencies at the container level
 - Security
   - Increase confidentiality by creating clearly defined boundaries between software components
-    - Reduces the attack surface presented in a CNF’s containers
+    - Reduces the attack surface presented in a CNF's containers
     - Limits the number of process types and their dependencies such as additional binaries/libraries
     - Prevents unnecessary access to data via shared filesystems
     - Allows for finer grained attribute-based controls to be implemented between processes and systems